 Nearly three in four small business owners expressed concern as taxpayers that some Texas residents have not saved enough money for retirement.
 Most think that more should be done to encourage Texas residents to save for retirement.
 During the pandemic, well over half said they were concerned that their employees did not have enough money to cover health care or living expenses when they retire, an increase of 7% from before the pandemic.

 After the pandemic had begun, the percentage of small business owners who do not participate in or offer a retirement savings plan for their employees also increased significantly (66% to 73%).
 About three in five said they do not offer one because it's too costly, while more than a third said they are concerned about how complicated retirement plans are to operate.
 Thinking about how the COVID-19 pandemic affected small business owners and workers, most agreed (76%) that it is vital to have access to a retirement savings program.

-Interviews were conducted between January 30–February 24, 2020.
-The sample of 501 small business owners or decision makers, including owner names and companies, came from a Dun & Bradstreet business list and is weighted to reflect the Dun & Bradstreet universe of businesses in Texas with 0-100 additional employees.
+This AARP survey summarizes findings from Wave 2 of the 2020 AARP Survey of Small Business Owners in Texas fielded from August 10, 2020 to September 4, 2020, and includes a comparative look at results from Wave 1, fielded January 30, 2020 to February 24, 2020, before the COVID-19 pandemic.
+The sample, including owner names and companies, came from a Dun & Bradstreet business list and is weighted to reflect the Dun & Bradstreet universe of businesses in Texas with 0-100 additional employees.